srujan5565/srujan5565/README.md

 📝 I enjoy coding, problem-solving, and exploring new tools to build impactful applications.<br>
 📫 How to reach me: srujanvaddepally16@gmail.com<br>
 😄 Pronouns: He/Him<br>
 Let's connect!
-Feel free to reach out for collaboration or discussion on tech. 🌐<br>
+Feel free to reach out for collaboration or discussion on tech. <br>